joe-lawrence/squash-ghost/squash-ghoster/json-spec.md

 * **iterationType** (string): Controls iteration order but operates on different lists at each level:
   * **Workout level**: Controls iteration over patterns
   * **Pattern level**: Controls iteration over shots/messages within that pattern
+  * **Note**: Pattern iterationType is NOT inherited from workout - each pattern must define its own
 * **limits** (object): Controls termination conditions but operates on different lists at each level:
   * **Workout level**: Controls termination based on pattern visits
   * **Pattern level**: Controls termination based on shot/message visits within that pattern
+  * **Note**: Pattern limits are NOT inherited from workout - each pattern must define its own
 * **repeatCount** (integer): Pattern-specific property that controls how many times a pattern runs consecutively

 #### **Inheritance Hierarchy**